 Safety provision, as usual on a Renault, is complete.
 Across the range, all models get an 'Active Emergency Braking System with Pedestrian Detection, plus there's Lane Departure Warning and Lane Keep Assist.
 Blind Spot Warning and Driver drowsiness protection are either optional or fitted as standard further up the range.
 Other features include the optional Park Assist, reversing camera, Easy Park Assist, cruise-controller with speed limiter, automatic high-beam assist headlights and Traffic Sign Recognition.
 Plus the optional adaptive cruise control set-up now has a 'Stop & Go' system built in so that if you come across a motorway tailback, it'll seamlessly bring you to a stop and start you off again.

 Cost of Ownership

-Ultimately, what matters here is whether buyers in this segment who might in recent years have dismissed this Megane out of hand will take another look at its now much improved proposition.
-We think they'd do well to consider it.
-True, this may not be the European market leader it was a decade or so ago but it's a compact family five-door that now ticks an awful lot of boxes.
-And one that an awful lot of people we think, would rather enjoy owning..
+The question is though, whether buyers in this segment who might have already dismissed this Megane out of hand will take another look at its much improved proposition.
+They'd do well to consider it.
+This may not be the European market leader it was a decade or so ago but it remains roomy, quiet, safe and pleasantly plush, even in entry-level form.
+In other words, a compact family five-door that ticks an awful lot of boxes.
+And one an awful lot of people we think, would rather enjoy owning....